-A big reason Google was able to make the Pixel 4a so affordable was the decision to use the Qualcomm Snapdragon 730G processor, instead of something more expensive like the Snapdragon 765G.
+A big reason Google was able to make the Pixel 4a so affordable was the decision to use the Qualcomm Snapdragon 730G processor, instead of something more expensive like the Snapdragon 765G, which powers the Pixel 4a 5G and Pixel 5.
 The 730G is much less powerful than Qualcomm’s flagship chips, so don’t expect it to fly through games.
-However, in daily use I experienced zero issues with performance, no hiccups, no stuttering.
+However, in daily use, I experienced zero issues with performance, no hiccups, no stuttering.
 This is pretty surprising to me personally, and — to an extent— supports the idea that mid-range processors are perfectly adequate if you don’t need to do anything intensive on your phone.

 The 6GB of RAM likely helped.
 The Pixel 3a was criticized for its measly 4GB of RAM.
 It often kicked active apps out of memory to make room for new ones.
-In an analysis last year, we determined that 6GB of RAM is the ideal minimum for an Android device.
+6GB of RAM is the ideal minimum for an Android device.
 It’s nice that Google has been listening and maintained the same amount of RAM as the Pixel 4 series.

 The 128GB of storage was also a nice surprise.
 Considering the more expensive Pixel 4 starts at 64GB of storage, it’s striking that Google would give the Pixel 4a more.
 It’s nice to see, especially since I like to store my entire music library locally alongside a variety of videos.

 In benchmarks, the Pixel 4a didn’t perform particularly well, but that’s to be expected.
 For example, the Pixel 4a scored significantly lower than the OnePlus Nord, but this performance difference is due to the lesser chip in the Pixel 4a.
 In casual use, I didn’t notice a difference.